EricZinda/Perplexity/docs/mrscon/devhowto0010MRS.md

 The other variables in the MRS are there to help build up the tree (`h` variables, described previously) or allow predications to refer to each other (`e` variables, described next).  `x` variables are the most concrete type of variable that maps most obviously to what is being said in the phrase.

-Note that instance variables are always *scoped* by a quantifier when a well-formed tree is built.
+Note that instance variables are always *scoped* by a quantifier when a scope-resolved mrs is built.
 Quantifiers are described later, but for now think of them as a predication named with `_q` and with the argument structure: (`x`, `h`, `h`).
 The first argument of the quantifier, `x`, is the variable being "scoped", and the two branches in its scopal arguments are the only branches allowed to use that particular `x` variable.
 That's what "scoped by a quantifier" means.
-This is important to know when creating [well-formed trees](devhowto0020WellFormedTree) but also helps explain some of the uses of [other variable types](#other-variables-types-i-u-p) later in this section.
+This is important to know when creating [scope-resolved mrss](devhowto0020WellFormedTree) but also helps explain some of the uses of [other variable types](#other-variables-types-i-u-p) later in this section.

 #### E (Event) Variables